 All staff should be aware of their duty to raise concerns, where they exist, about safeguarding, which may include the attitude or actions of colleagues.

-All staff can raise concerns and know that concerns will be taken seriously by the senior leadership team.
+All staff can raise concerns and know that concerns will be taken seriously by the SLT.
 Please see the Best Futures Whistleblowing Policy in the Policies and Procedures Folder.